RyannnG/Statistic-110-Probability/markdown/origin course note.md

 Events A1, A2,..An, P(Aj) = pj, n large, pj's small

-events indep. or "weakly dependent"
+events independent or "weakly dependent"

 \# of  Aj's that occure is approx Pois(\lambda) \lambda = sum of pj